 Make an appointment with a reputable veterinarian in your neighborhood.
 You should make your initial appointment within a day or two after taking your pet home.
 This visit has a dual purpose.
 First, it is a wellness checkup, and second, to get vaccines and medicine needed.
 You will need to follow This visit will be followed by two other visits soon to build your dog’s record.
 The vet will ask you to plan for spaying or neutering your pet (about $500) when they are about nine months to a year.
 Additionally, get a microchip (about $200) as pets may wander.

 Housebreaking your puppy is an essential and often difficult task.
 Our whole family participated in this process.
 We looked like the Keystone Cops trying to negotiate our puppy’s tendencies to pee and poop before we were ready to take him out.
-I highly recommend How to Housebreak Your Dog In 7 Days which has been working well.
+I highly recommend How to Housebreak Your Dog In 7 Days which was a lifesaver.

 Obedience Training: A Story

 As your dog gets older, they need socialization and obedience training.
 Ask your vet for some recommendations.
 During the pandemic, attending these classes had not been available due to social distancing.
 While you may find many obedience training videos on Youtube, opportunities for socialization have been challenging.
 We have been fortunate to have Kelly as a six-year playmate for puppy Teddy.

 The average cost of dog training is $50 or more per hour.
 You can do a lot of this yourself if you have the time and patience.
 As we were clueless parents when we had our first dog, we registered for an obedience training program with several other families over six weeks with an experienced teacher.
 She walked us through ten commands.
 I thought Riley did pretty well though he was well behind the pack.